Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_basic/readme.md

 - RGB LED turning to Green indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
 The LED is turned off when the Bus is suspended.
 - Press PB_USER Switch to trigger communication from the USB Device to the USB Host.

-### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)

-- Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
-- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-- Press the switch S1 to trigger communication from the USB Device to the USB Host.

-### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

-- Use the micro-A/B port J4 (which is located on the bottom side of the board) to connect the USB Device to the USB Host PC.
-- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-The LED is turned off when the Bus is suspended.
-- Press the switch SW1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_18"></a> [SAMA5D27 SOM1 Kit1](https://www.microchip.com/developmenttools/ProductDetails/atsama5d27-som1-ek1)

 - Setup the SD card